 - Fluid and transfusion therapy

-- The intra-operative management of co-existing diseases such as hypertension, coronary artery disease, asthma, diabetes, and renal insufficiency
+- The intra-operative management of co-existing diseases such as hypertension, cardiac disease, asthma, diabetes, and renal insufficiency

 - Aspects of anesthesia for surgical subspecialties such as vascular, neurosurgery, thoracic cardiac, regional block service, pediatrics and obstetrics

 The staff guides the student through all phases of anesthetic care from pre-operative patient evaluation and preparation for surgery to OR management, procedures and planning for post-operative analgesia.

 A text book will be provided for the rotation.
 For additional texts and current journals, students have access to the department library.
 Students are expected to attend the Anesthesiology Grand Rounds each Thursday morning at 7:00 AM as well as the anesthesiology residents’ lectures series that takes place each Thursday morning at 8:00 AM.
 Students may also participate in Simulation sessions if scheduled.

 The student should, by the end of the month, be able to outline a reasonable anesthetic plan for a healthy patient undergoing general anesthesia for outpatient surgery.
 Additionally, the student should demonstrate progress in his or her procedural skills as well as anesthesia knowledge.

-Students who are intereasted in this clearkship should apply electronically through the VSAS System.
+Students who are interested in this clerkship should apply electronically through the VSAS System.

 For specific questions about the rotation, contact Charles “Ted” Lord, Director of Medical Student Education in the Department of Anesthesiology at (207) 662-2526.
 Students may also contact Kristin Johnson, Residency Coordinator at (207) 662-4594.